 Moving down to the business end, the dual string head will accept either 0.080″ or 0.095″ trimmer line.
 The unit comes with a 0.080″ twist line preinstalled.

-Like you’d expect, this is a bump feed system.
+As you’d expect, this is a bump feed system.
 Milwaukee added several small things that improve the overall durability.
-One of those is found here in the form of a metal ring to keep the bump action from wearing down parts as quickly as plastic only heads.
+One of those is found here in the form of a metal ring to keep the bump action from wearing down parts as quickly as plastic-only heads.

 Your adjustments are not tool-free on this model.
 The line cutter requires the use of a Torx wrench and the handle adjustment requires a hex wrench.
 There’s no onboard tool storage – nor do we expect there to be – so you want to make sure your adjustments are made before you head out.

 Get a Grip

 Users of other battery-powered string trimmers will notice a difference in the grip of this model.
 The Milwaukee M18 Fuel String Trimmer uses Milwaukee’s standard tool overmold which provides excellent grip and feel on the trigger handle.
 The support handle is softer and more comfortable than most – but it isn’t foam underneath.
 It feels like just a good thick application of Milwaukee’s rubber overmold.